Information Based Inference in Models with Set-Valued Predictions and Misspecification: Introduction

-In response to these concerns, we propose a novel information theoretic inference method in the spirit of \cite{White1982} that is asymptotically valid both when the model is correctly or incorrectly specified and point or partially identified, with the latter case often resulting when researchers remain agnostic about features of the model where they lack prior knowledge.
+To answer these concerns, we propose a novel information theoretic inference method in the spirit of \cite{White1982} that is asymptotically valid both when the model is correctly or incorrectly specified and point or partially identified.
+The latter case often results when, based on prior knowledge, a researcher is willing to impose modeling restrictions on some features of the model, but remains agnostic about others.
+Once the researcher has taken a stand on the model, we provide inference methods for its features that are robust to misspecification.
 Our method is easy to implement and addresses three challenges that arise in misspecified partially identified models: (i) the set of observationally equivalent parameters may be spuriously tight or empty; (ii) confidence sets constructed assuming correct model specification may (severely) undercover; (iii) their tightness may be misinterpreted as highly informative data.\footnote{Counterpart challenges arise in point identified models, with various solutions put forward since at least \citet{White1982} \citep[see, e.g.,][and references therein for a recent discussion]{han:lee21}.} The method applies to a specific but wide class of partially identified models that predict a set of values for the endogeneous variables ($\ey$) given the exogenous observed and unobserved ones ($\ex$ and $\eu$, respectively), yielding a set of conditional distributions for $\ey|\ex$.
 Many examples belong to this class, including: games with multiple equilibria; discrete choice models with either interval data on covariates, counterfactual choice sets, endogeneous explanatory variables, or unobserved heterogeneity in choice sets; dynamic discrete choice models; network formation models; and auctions and school choice models under weak assumptions on behavior \citep[see, e.g.,][]{MolinariHOE}.